PeteMichaud/petegames.com/_posts/2013-09-14-accumulators.md

 5. But...
 I can *almost* afford this other thing.
 I wonder what that does?
 I'll just stick around just long enough to find out.
 6. Oh, it's ready, that's exciting!
-7.  **Holy Fucking Shit 1000 cookies per seconds?** That's crazy!
+7.  **Holy Fucking Shit 1000 cookies per second?** That's crazy!
 Shit, just a few minutes ago I was only generating 1, now I'm at 1000.
 At this rate I might as well stick around for the next upgrade, it won't take any time at all...

 In Diablo you uncover unexplored dungeons which feels good for a while, but then you see an enemy.
 You're not sure what